-If your pre-clearance letters are accepted, the IRS will assign an examiner to your case for an audit.
-You’ll submit the correct version of your last 6 tax returns, along with all supporting documents.
+If your application is accepted, the IRS will assign an examiner to your case for an audit.
+You’ll need to submit the correct version of your last 6 tax returns, along with all supporting documents.
 The examiner may require an interview, as well.

 If you successfully complete the Voluntary Disclosure Program, you’ll receive a closing letter detailing which parts of your records have changed and the penalties you agree to pay.

 This comes as close as possible to a guarantee from the IRS that you won’t be further audited or criminally prosecuted for the tax years you disclosed through the VDP.

 Can I use the VDP for unreported cryptocurrency?

 The IRS recently updated Form 14457 to include a section for unreported cryptocurrency income.
 Maybe you just started in crypto and didn’t know how to report it correctly.
 If you need help understanding crypto taxes, check out our Crypto Tax Guide for answers!